DeeEmm/sparkduino/README.md

 Project Goals
 =============

-The main goal of the project is to maintain an up-to-date ignition-only version of the Speeduino code so that those of us who run ignition-only systems can use a simplified and more relevent version of Tuner Studio.
+Maintain an up-to-date ignition-only version of the Speeduino code.
+Maintain tuner studio ini and dashboard files to provide customised 'ignition only' tuner studio experience

-Additional features may also be integrated into the software that are not currently relvent to Speeduino.
+Integrate additional relevent 'ignition only' features that are not currently relevent to Speeduino.

 FAQ
 ===

+- Q. What hardware do I use?
+- A. You can use any of the current Speeduino boards or its derivatives (check out the user boards in the forum).
+If building a Speeduino board from a kit you can also elect to not populate the circuitry that relates to the injector drivers.
+You can also build your own custom board if you desire.

 - Q. Whats different from the Speeduino code?
 - A. Most of the changes relate to the ini file used by Tuner Studio.
-The injector related parameters and dialogues have been removed leaving only the ignition parameters.
-The software uses a different code signature to differentiate it from the Speeduino code it is based on.
-There are also some additional features planned that currently fall outside of the current Speeduino road map.
+Currently the arduino code is the same as Speeduino.

 - Q. What additional features are planned?
 - A. The following additional features are currently being considered:
   - Shift light
   - Water / meth injection control

-- Q. What hardware do I use?
-- A. You can use any of the current Speeduino boards or its derivatives (check out the user boards in the forum).
-If building a Speeduino board from a kit you can also elect to not populate the circuitry that relates to the injector drivers.

 Roadmap
 =======

-- Remove remaining injector related parameters from Tuner Studio
+~~- [ ] Remove remaining injector related parameters from Tuner Studio~~
+- [ ] Create custom ini files for tuner studio
-- Impliment Shift light code along with Tuner Studio Dialogue
+- [ ] Impliment Shift light code along with Tuner Studio Dialogue
-- Impliment Water / Meth control along with Tuner Studio Dialogue
+- [ ] Impliment Water / Meth control along with Tuner Studio Dialogue

 License